A Napa Experience: Black Executive Men Celebrates First Year

 Dressed in a finely tailored white jacket, black pressed slacks, and a purple bow tie to bring it all together, Dr. Braxton, with his usual joyous energy and contagious smile, took a sip of the silky 2022 WALT Chardonnay.
 The aroma of citrus and melon flavors captured my nostrils as I approached him.
 “We’re doing it,” he announced before I could get a question out.
 “The capital is growing.
 We’ll beat our 2030 goal.”

-He was speaking to BEM’s goal of “1,000 Black men reaching $1 trillion AUM collectively” while reaffirming his purpose and reminding me why he’s a part of this network: “When I heard they had 1,700 businesses looking to raise nearly $850 million, I said, ‘I want to write the check for that,’” he shared.
+He was speaking to Black Executive Men’s goal of “1,000 Black men reaching $1 trillion AUM collectively” while reaffirming his purpose and reminding me why he’s a part of this network: “When I heard they had 1,700 businesses looking to raise nearly $850 million, I said, ‘I want to write the check for that,’” he shared.
 “If they 4X or 8X that—it could be trillions.
 And I want to be part of that growth.

 Pictured: Dr. Barry Braxton (right) and Martin Johnson, Esq. (left)